The Book 4th edition

 For many years there has been hostility towards psychic

-science in the mainstream media and in universities and
+science in the mainstream media, in universities and in

 working to prove the afterlife have been misreported, distorted